Palethorn/native-adaptive-streaming/README.md

 <!--
     Modifications copyright (C) 2017 David Ćavar
  -->
+# This has became a legacy project now.
+New project is at https://github.com/Palethorn/nas-extension

 Forked from https://github.com/gramk/chrome-hls and added additional features.

 # Native HLS + MPEG-Dash Extension